GuanLuo/dl-inference-server/README.md

     pip install --no-cache-dir --upgrade setuptools grpcio-tools

-With those prerequisites installed, the C++ and Python client libraries and example image\_client application can be built:
+With those prerequisites installed, the C++ and Python client libraries and example image\_client and perf\_client applications can be built:

-    make -f Makefile.clients all pip
+    sudo make -f Makefile.clients all pip

 Build artifacts are in build/.
 The Python whl file is generated in build/dist/dist/ and can be installed with a command like the following: